rust-lang/cargo/src/doc/src/commands/cargo-yank.md

 The only exception to this is crates locked to a specific version by a lockfile, these will still be able to download the yanked version to use it.

 For example, consider a crate `bar` with published versions `0.22.0`, `0.22.1`, `0.22.2`, `0.23.0` and `0.24.0`.
-The following table identifies what versions would be used by crates with different semver constraints, in the absence of a lockfile
+The following table identifies the versions cargo could use in the absence of a lockfile for different semver constraints, following a given release being yanked

 | Yanked Version / Semver Constraint | `bar = "0.22.0"`                          | `bar = "=0.22.0"` | `bar = "0.23.0"` |
 |------------------------------------|-------------------------------------------|-------------------|------------------|